oracle/graal/docs/reference-manual/native-image/CodeStyle.md

 Of course, ensuring a reasonable use of these comments is a matter for code review.

 If a project requires a different set of Checkstyle rules, this can be specified in `mx.substratevm/suite.py` by changing the value of the project's `checkstyle` attribute (which, by default, references `com.oracle.svm.core`).
-Specific code files can be excluded from Checkstyle on a directory granularity with a file `src/<project name>/.checkstyle.exclude`.
+Specific code files can be excluded from checkstyle on a directory granularity with a file `src/<project name>/.checkstyle.exclude`.
 Such an exclusion file must contain one directory per line, with paths relative to the project root.
 The file must be explicitly added with `git add` because git will ignore it by default.